fharms/10-opensource-frameworks-in-one-hour/jooq/README.md

 These dependencies must be run, before being able to run *this* sample / demo application.

-The run the applications from your IDE.
+Then run the applications from your IDE.